journal-club/wiki-data/news/witw/vol-1/1/striking-gold.md

 Stay in school.
 Don’t do drugs?
 Follow your dreams.
 I think it’s the most cliched thing to say.
 But, I’d say follow the clichés, there is a reason they work.

-*Written by Raman and Edited by Musaiyab*
+*Article by Raman Sarda and edited by Musaiyab Ali Mirza*